Shalaby00/final_project/README.md

     print(" started climbing...\n")
     return 0
 ```

 Instead of taking an argument for each variable, I simply have to pass the function an object.
 Hence, I can manipulate the data stored within each object without having to resort to verbose and convoluted code for modifying each plane's parameters.
 This system allowed me to overcome significant challenges when it came to introducing plane selections and pvp mode.
-Ultimately, it enabled me to use the same 'cards' for all of my players, regardless of their aricraft.
+Ultimately, it enabled me to use the same 'cards' for all of my players, regardless of their aircraft.
 Both human and computer opponents now share the same set of move functions, drastically simplifying my code.

 ## Data Abstraction
 Although I have touched on the class-object system I've used, I'll elaborate further on how this system is used for the purpose of data abstraction.
 Below is an example of this system at use.
 This function is used to select an aircraft.
 When the selection is made, the player is assigned to a plane (under this system, each plane is an object):

 ```
 def choose_plane():
-    # promts for user imput, repromts when the choice in invalid.
-If the choice is succesful, the player is assigned a plane.
+    # prompts for user input, reprints when the choice in invalid.
+If the choice is successful, the player is assigned a plane.
     while True:
         try:
             plane=int(input("\nChoose your plane:\n    1.
 P-47D-25\n    2.
 P-51D-5\n    3.
 Spitfire F Mk.
 IX\n    4.
 La-7\n    5.
 View stats\nChoice (please input a number):"))